Mim Grey

 Miriam "Mim" Grey is an English singer-songwriter.
-Grey has worked with London-based DJs and producers such as Lee Cabrera (2005 single/EP, "I Watch You") and Kurtis Mantronik (2003 single/EP "How Did You Know").
-Tom Jones described Grey as his "favourite singer".
+Grey has worked with London-based DJs and producers such as Lee Cabrera (2005 single/EP, "I Watch You") and Kurtis Mantronik (2003 single/EP, "How Did You Know").
+Tom Jones described Grey as his "favourite singer.

 In May 2010, Grey released her first solo album, Grey Matters.
 She has since performed with Paul McCartney and Tom Jones.

 Background

-Grey was born in Barnet, north London, England and left school at age 15.
-With much promise, and the loving support of her family, she moved in with musicians John and Paul Williams, who encouraged her to follow a career in music.
-Grey released 'How Did You Know' with Kurtis Mantronix, and maintained her jazz group The Vodka Martinis.
+Grey was born in Barnet, north London, England, and left school at age 15.
+With much promise and the loving support of her family, she moved in with musicians John and Paul Williams, who encouraged her to follow a career in music.
+Grey released 'How Did You Know' with Kurtis Mantronix and maintained her jazz group with The Vodka Martinis.
 After Paul Williams died of pancreatic cancer, Grey formed a partnership with lyricist Cori Josias.
-A few years later, she met drummer, and now husband, Steve Vintner, who encouraged her to release her music, leading to the release of two albums, 'Grey Matters' and 'Chasing Tigers'.
+A few years later, she met drummer and now husband Steve Vintner, who encouraged her to release her music, leading to the release of two albums, 'Grey Matters' and 'Chasing Tigers'.